Making the most of your travel dollars

 The travel company may even throw in added extras such as free breakfast in the case of a hotel booking.

-Booking all your travel online will take a bit more planning, research and time but is well worth it.
+Booking all your travel online will take a bit more planning, research and time but is well worth it in the end.
 It can seem overwhelming at first, but take it step by step.
 It becomes easier the more you do it.

 Go on, I know you can do it! 💻

-Before you leave, make sure you have everything paid for in advance.
+Before you leave, make sure you pay all your travel bookings in advance.
 Big discounts are offered by travel companies such as airlines, hotels and more if you pre-pay.

 So for big savings, prepay prepay! 💰